-Exemption from formula, books and records.
-828b and project cost statement requirements;
+on from formula, books and records. and project cost statement requirements; annual charges 828c Applicability of this subchapter.

-annual charges

-828c.
-Applicability of this subchapter.

-Pub.
+FINDINGS Pub.
 L. 113-23, §2, Aug.
 9, 2013, 127 Stat.
-493, provided that: "Congress finds that-

-"(1) the hydropower industry currently employs approximately 300,000 workers across the United States; "(2) hydropower is the largest source of clean, renewable electricity in the United States:
+493, provided that: "Congress finds that-"(1) the hydropower industry currently employs approximately 300,000 workers across the United States; "(2) hydropower is the largest source of clean, renewable electricity in the United States:

-'(3) as of the date of enactment of this Act [Aug.
-9, 2013], hydropower resources, including pumped storage facilities, providecapacity in the United States; "(4) only 3 percent of the 80,000 dams in the United States generate electricity, so there is substantial potential for adding hydropower generation to nonpowered dams; and "(5) according to one study, by utilizing currently untapped resources, the United States could add approximately 60,000 megawatts of new hydropower capacity by 2025, which could create 700,000 new jobs
+(3) as of the date of enactment of this Act [Aug.
+9. 2013], hydropower resources, including pumped storage facilities, providecapacity in the United States; "(4) only 3 percent of the 80,000 dams in the United States generate electricity, so there is substantial potential for adding hydropower generation to nonpowered dams; and